joaovitorbf/ynodesktop/README.md

 ## Project Structure

 - `main.js`: The main entry point of the application.
+- `main-nodrpc.js`: The main entry point of the no Discord RPC version of the application.
 - `preload.js`: A script that runs before the main process, often used to set up initial configurations or preload certain resources.
 - `scripts/discordRpcUtils.js`: Utility functions for handling Discord RPC (Remote Procedure Call) integrations.
 - `scripts/promptinjection.js`: Handles prompt injection logic for the application.
 - `scripts/titlebar.js`: Manages the title bar functionality and customization.
 - `package.json`: Contains project metadata and dependencies.
 - `yarn.lock`: Dependency lock file to ensure consistent setups.

 ## Contributing